wavefrontHQ/docs/pages/doc/ai_genie.md

    When the Create Alert page displays, you see that the `anomalous` function is part of the query.
 You do some alert customization, but several settings are optimized for anomaly detection.

    ![anomaly alert](images/anomaly_save_as_alert.png)
-3. Select **Forecasting** to explore forecasting for this set of time series.
+3. Select **Forecasting** to explore forecasting for the current set of time series.
 You can customize the historical sample size and confidence.
 If you display confidence bands, they change as you select a different confidence factor.